mocatfrio/database/structured/dumps/generate_dummy.md

 [Database Dumps](Dump20231024.sql)

-Please use them to do SQL query exercises!"
+Please use them to do SQL query exercises!